Bankruptcy - Free Consultation by Peter M. Iascone

 Will I lose my job?By law you cannot be discriminated against in your employment or lose your job because you filed a bankruptcy.

-Can I file on BK the money I owe on child support?No. By law the support obligations are not dischargeable.
+Can I file BK on the money I owe for child support?No. By law the support obligations are not dischargeable.

 Will my bankruptcy be published in the newspaper?No. newspapers do not publish bankruptcy filings for individuals.